simonesilvestroni/m2m-website/_posts/2020-09-12-producing-bass-remotely.md

   - 'music release'
   - 'pro tools'
   - 'recording'
 description: "An in-depth analysis of the process I go through to produce an effective bass track.
-From tracking to comping, up to mix and delivery.
-Based on a song recorded for the New York-based band Antiquity."
+From tracking to delivery.
+Based on a real-life scenario."
 featimage: true
 thumbOnly: true
 canonical: 'https://unlockyoursound.com/producing-bass-tracks-remotely/'